PixarAnimationStudios/OpenUSD/docs/wp_asset_previews.rst

    at the beginning of this section, we want to be able to encode previews on Material, Camera, or other prims that are not part of the model hierarchy.
 #.
 Texture cards are tied to specific orthographic views, which serves their
-   embedding as “2.x dimension” objects in a 3D space, but for, e.g. 2D
+   embedding as "2.x dimension" objects in a 3D space, but for, e.g. 2D
    catalog and preview needs, more artistically crafted views may be more appropriate.